 Bancha is considered the lowest grade of Japanese green tea.
 It has a unique flavor and a stronger, organic straw smell.
 Because it is made from coarser leaves and contains some stalks and stems, it has less caffeine than other green teas.
 It also has a milder taste.
-For these reasons, it is often given to children to drink.
+This makes it a good tea for children.

 Where To Buy Bancha